ziutus/ai_assistant_lenie_server/README.md

 Lenie enables users to:
 * collect and manage links, allowing easy searching of accumulated references using LLM,
-* download content from webpages and store it in a PostgreSQL database for later searching in a private archive,
+* download content from webpages and store it in a PostgreSQL database for later search in a private archive,
 * transcribe YouTube videos and store them in a database, facilitating the search for interesting segments (given the ease of finding engaging videos compared to books or articles).

 Lenie's functionalities represent an advanced integration of AI technology with users' daily needs, providing efficient data management and deeper content analysis and utilization.
 However, similar to the literary character who brings inevitable consequences of her existence, Lenie raises questions about the boundaries of technology and our own control over it.
 It is both a fascinating and daunting tool that requires a conscious approach and responsible usage to maximize benefits and minimize risks associated with the increasing role of artificial intelligence in our lives.